frdfsnlght/aix-SQLite/README.md

 The messages don't disappear until the dialog is dismissed.
 Turn this on while debugging your application to see what the database is doing.

+*NOTE:* It has been demonstrated that dialogs may be displayed in an order contrary to the actual order of the operations indicated by the dialogs.
+For this reason, it's recommended that the DebugToast be the preferred method used for debugging.

 ## Events

 The events in this section don't include events related to asynchronous methods, which are